 Write in terms anyone can understand.

 You are the expert.
 Your job is to make it easy for your clients to say yes.
-Avoid overusing technical terms and acronyms, and always define such terms (either through descriptive language or by attaching a glossary).
-The individuals who evaluate your proposal will have varying backgrounds and technical knowledge – a great rule of thumb is to write for an audience with an 8th grade education.
+Avoid overusing technical terms and acronyms.
+Furthermore, always define such terms (either through descriptive language or by attaching a glossary).
+The individuals who evaluate your proposal will have varying backgrounds and technical knowledge.
+As such, a great rule of thumb is to write for an audience with an 8th grade education.

 Use proof points to demonstrate success.